-1 EmSAT in English language with a score of 1100, or an equivalent TOEFL (500) or Academic IELTS (5).

-2 EmSAT in English language with a score of 950, or an equivalent TOEFL (450) or Academic IELTS (4.5).

-- 3 An EmSAT in Mathematics or equivalent, plus EmSAT in two of the three science subjects (Chemistry, Physics, Biology), with the score specified for each accademic program.
+- 1 EmSAT in English language with a score of 1100, or an equivalent TOEFL (500) or Academic IELTS (5). - 2 EmSAT in English language with a score of 950, or an equivalent TOEFL (450) or Academic IELTS (4.5). - 3 An EmSAT in Mathematics or equivalent, plus EmSAT in two of the three science subjects (Chemistry, Physics, Biology), with the score specified for each accademic program.
 In case of EmSAT scores in Mathematics and two science subjects are not available, a candidate shall sit for an equivalent Admission Exam designed by the University, which includes Chemistry, Physics, Biology, Mathematics. - 4 A. Non-native Arabic speakers, who have not achieved the required score in Arabic language, shall enroll in a non-credit "Introduction to Arabic Language" course at the University.
 B. Students graduating with UAE or equivalent certificates, who have not achieved the required score in Arabic language, shall be conditionally accepted subject to pass an EmSAT test in Arabic language with the required score for the academic program.
 Notes: For secondary school certificates that do not follow the UAE ministerial curriculum, an equivalency letter from the Ministry of Education in the UAE should be submitted.
-Students who hold agricultural, industrial, technical, commercial, vocational and religious secondary school certificates.
+Students who hold agricultural, industrial, technical, commercial, vocational and religious secondary school certificates are eligible for admission to all degree programs offered to holders of General Stream secondary school certificates.
 Students should also pass/fulfil any other admission condition set by the respective college.